FAJU85/I3lani_v1/replit.md

 - July 07, 2025.
 Initial setup
 - July 07, 2025.
 Critical syntax error fix - Fixed SyntaxError in handlers.py where error_recovery_handler function had malformed try-except block.
 Completed the try-except structure with proper error handling and fixed keyboard configuration.
 Bot now starts successfully without syntax errors.
 - July 07, 2025.
 Complete codebase cleanup and bug fixes - Removed all duplicate files, unused imports, and redundant code.
 Fixed duplicate function definitions, removed unused modules (debug_system, flow_validator, keyboards, models, scheduler, referral_system), cleaned up import statements, and consolidated configuration into core files.
 Removed 20+ duplicate/unused files, fixed all import errors, and streamlined codebase to essential components only.
 Bot now runs with clean, optimized code structure.
+- July 07, 2025.
+Dynamic channel management system - Implemented automatic channel detection and management.
+Bot now automatically adds channels to the database when it becomes an administrator and removes them when admin privileges are revoked.
+No more static channel configuration - only channels where bot is admin are available for advertising.
+Added channel_manager.py with ChatMemberUpdated handlers, database methods for automatic channel management, and multilingual error messages for no channels available.

 ## User Preferences